Metrostery/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files including hidden ones in a long format
+List all files in long format with digits